 Sumps are normally placed under the aquarium and are used to contain wet/dry (biological) filters, protein skimmers, heaters and other devices as well as to grow denitrifying algae and mangroves.
-What is a Sump and Do You Need One? will help you to decide if this useful piece of equipment will work for you.
 You can Compare Prices of Sumps/Wet/Dry Trickle Filters available on the market to give yourself an idea of what using a sump type filter will cost.
-Many saltwater aquarists save money with a DIY Sump or using a Cheap, Easy DIY Sump.
+Many saltwater aquarists save money with a DIY sump.

 Protein skimmers help remove biological waste from your tank before being processed by the biological filter.
 What is Protein Skimming? explains what they are and how they work.
 You can browse through the latest models of Tank Mounted Protein Skimmers and Sump Mounted Protein Skimmers to see what will work best for your aquarium.
 Again, if you are handy with tools and like to create, DIY Skimmers will be very helpful.

 Canister Filters have evolved over the years to become much more than a simple mechanical filter.
 Many of these filters now incorporate mechanical, biological and chemical filters all in one neat package.
 Canister Filters Profiled describes what the Top Canister Filters are capable of.
 Simple and efficient, a single canister filter unit can quickly solve all of your filtration needs.

 Wet/Dry or Trickle Filters

 Wet/Dry or "Trickle" Filters are simple devices that process ammonia and nitrites and increasing the DO (Dissolved Oxygen) content in tank water.
 The Top Under Cabinet Wet/Dry Aquarium Filters are popular with saltwater aquarists as well as easy to install.
 DIY Wet/Dry Filters are easy to make and can save you a lot of money.

 Jaubert Live Sand & Berlin Live Rock Filtration Systems